-Highly incompatible elements (e.g., Nb and Th) show positive correlations among all some HSR-d and LSR MIs plot with HSR-e external glasses and MIs.
-Figure 3-d shows Rb/Sr vs a FS \geq 1 and none with FS < 1.
+Highly incompatible elements (e.g., Nb and Th) show positive correlations among all glasses (Fig. 3a).
+On most bivariate plots, external glasses and MIs from HSR-e pumices plot together while glasses and MIs from the HSR-d and LSR pumices plot together (Fig. 3b, c); some HSR-d and LSR MIs plot with HSR-e external glasses and MIs.
+Figure 3-d shows Rb/Sr vs Ba/Nb and a field of strongly faceted melt inclusions.
+This field contains all melt inclusions with a $FS \ge 1$ and none with FS < 1.
 Generally, when faceted and unfaceted inclusions occur together in the same crystal, strongly faceted inclusions occur in the cores of crystals, where weakly or unfaceted inclusions occur in the rims.
 MIs plotting with external glasses from LSR and HSR-d pumices are only found in CL-bright rims and are unfaceted.
 The strongly faceted MIs have clearly formed from a move evolved liquid.